usc-isi-i2/kgtk-notebooks/README.md

 7. [07-kg-constraint-validation.ipynb](https://colab.research.google.com/drive/1VfAKIN5ApNkdPu1gFoILO0ZwMAoeap66?usp=sharing)
 8. [kgtk-browser.ipynb](https://colab.research.google.com/drive/1_nPKCGswbDzuxJBrSHmqZNSOVVFQkAGY?usp=sharing) (experimental)

 Click on a link, it'll take you to the Google Colab notebook.
-This is a readonly notebook.
+These are readonly notebook links.

 Click on `Save a copy in Drive` from the `File` menu as shown.